Volunteer for Seventy48

 Volunteer for SEVENTY48 and be part of the few people running this race that actually “know stuff.”

-The Safety Corps will be inspecting race boats, helping train racers in SPOT trackers, and taking part in the on-the-water safety system between the two towns.
-Also, if you have a suitable boat and want to help, get a hold of Daniel (firstname.lastname@example.org)!
+Help inspect race boats, train racers in SPOT trackers, and take part in the on-the-water safety system.
+Also, if you have a suitable boat and want to help—let us know!

 We are looking for people to help us bring action and excitement to the fans.
 Set up a video station, get out there with your drone, and help us capture all the action in real-time.

 Our parent organization, the Northwest Maritime Center, deftly handles our recruitment.
 If you’re interested in being part of SEVENTY48, please fill out our 2024 Release Waiver.
 Below is a simple volunteer application you’ll need to fill out.
 After which, you can select jobs and shifts that float your particular boat.